 Blackheath Halls is at the heart of national discussions to promote diversity in the music world through the National Opera Studio’s initiative, Diverse Voices.
 We have already seen young people from our choir gain access to prestigious opportunities as a result of being choir members.
 Most notably, 8 choir members have been taken on by the Royal Opera House Youth Company, 1 member is now a member of the English National Opera Youth Company and another member is now studying voice at Junior Trinity.

-The group of 60 singers is split into senior and junior choirs and rehearses on Mondays during term time from 5-6.30pm at Blackheath Halls.
+The group of 80 singers is split into senior and junior choirs and rehearses on Mondays during term time at Blackheath Halls.
 The choir has performed at a huge variety of venues including The South Bank Centre as well as teaming up with English Touring Opera and the London Philharmonic Orchestra for performances.

 Christmas Concert Performance